FrederiqueBaillais/WorkShop_Redux/README.md

 ### Redux Application Data Flow#

-Earlier, we talked about "one-way data flow", which describes this sequence of steps to update the app:
+Earlier, we talked about "one-way data flow", which describes this sequence of steps to update the app:/Auparavant, nous vous avons expliquer le "one-way data flow", qui décrit les séquences pour mettre à jours l'app:

-    State describes the condition of the app at a specific point in time The UI is rendered based on that state
+    State describes the condition of the app at a specific point in time/ L'état décrits les conditions de l'app à un point spécifique du temps
-    When something happens (such as a user clicking a button), the state is updated based on what occurred The UI re-renders based on the new state
+    The UI is rendered based on that state/ L'UI est rendu en se basant sur l'état When something happens (such as a user clicking a button), the state is updated based on what occurred/ Quand quelque chose arrive(comme un utilisateur qui clique sur un bouton), l'état est mis à jours en fonction de ce qu'il y eu
+    The UI re-renders based on the new state / L'UI est re-rendu en fonction du nouveau état

-For Redux specifically, we can break these steps into more detail:
+For Redux specifically, we can break these steps into more detail:/ Pour

     Initial setup:
         A Redux store is created using a root reducer function